51job (NASDAQ:JOBS) Now Covered by StockNews.com

-StockNews.com started coverage on shares of 51job (NASDAQ:JOBS – Get Rating) in a research report released on Monday.
-The firm issued a hold rating on the stock.
+Equities research analysts at StockNews.com started coverage on shares of 51job (NASDAQ:JOBS – Get Rating) in a research report issued on Tuesday.
+The firm set a “hold” rating on the stock.

 51job, Inc, through its subsidiaries, provides integrated human resource services in the People's Republic of China.
 The company offers online recruitment services through its Websites comprising 51job.com, yingjiesheng.com, 51jingying.com, lagou.com, and 51mdd.com; and mobile applications that enable job seekers to access their accounts through mobile devices and utilize functions available on their Websites.